-- Opting to receive a special high school diploma (available only for students with disabilities who entered 9th grade in 2013-2014 or prior years). - Returning to high school with ESE services to continue working toward passing the required statewide assessment until reaching the age of 22. - Accessing statewide assessment remediation through adult education. - Preparing for the GED test through adult education. - Receiving a score comparable to the required statewide assessment passing score on the ACT or SAT - Receiving a certificate of completion (1003.4282 (7) (c), F.S.)
+- Opting to receive a special high school diploma (available only for students with disabilities who entered 9th grade in 2013-2014 or prior years). - Returning to high school with ESE services to continue working toward passing the required statewide assessment until the semester the student reaches the age of 22. - Accessing statewide assessment remediation through adult education. - Preparing for the GED test through adult education. - Receiving a score comparable to the required statewide assessment passing score on the ACT or SAT. - Receiving a certificate of completion (1003.4282 (7) (c), F.S.).